Mookie Betts Player Props: Dodgers vs. Royals

-The Los Angeles Dodgers, including Mookie Betts and his .778 slugging percentage over his past 10 games, battle starting pitcher Daniel Lynch and the Kansas City Royals at Kauffman Stadium, Saturday at 7:15 PM ET.
+Mookie Betts -- with a slugging percentage of .909 in his past 10 games, including five home runs -- will be in action for the Los Angeles Dodgers versus the Kansas City Royals, with Brady Singer on the hill, on July 2 at 2:10 PM ET.

-He reached base in all six of his plate appearances (4-for-4 with a double, two home runs and four RBI) in his previous appearance against the Royals.
+In his last appearance, he reached base in all six of his plate appearances (4-for-4 with a double, two home runs and four RBI) against the Royals.

 Mookie Betts Game Info & Props vs. the Royals